Mrian07/Proyeksi/docs/release-notes/5-0-7/README.md

 ---

-# OpenProject 5.0.7
+# ProyeksiApp 5.0.7

-OpenProject 5.0.7 contains several bug fixes:
+ProyeksiApp 5.0.7 contains several bug fixes:

   - When creating a child work package from the relations tab, there was no parent-child relationship after the creation